kadel/tools/minikube-ingress/README.md

+# minikube-ingress

-# minikube-ingress.sh
+## minikube-ingress.sh

-Creates Ingress on minikube for given service.
+Create Ingress on minikube for given service.
 Takes two arguments.
 Service name and port number where Ingress should point to.